Functional Mixtures-of-Experts

 where $n^{(s)}_k = \sum_{i=1}^n\tau_{ik}^{(s)}$ represents the expected cardinal number of component $k$.

-This EM algorithm, designed here for the FME that is constructed upon smoothing of the functional data, can be seen as a direct extension of the vectorized version the mixture-of-experts model.
-While it can hence be expected to provide accurate estimations as in the vector predictors setting, the number of parameters to estimate here in the case of the functional ME can still be high, for example when a big number of basis functions is used to have more accurate approximation of the functional predictors.
-In that case, it is better to regularize the maximum likelihood estimator in-order to establish a compromise between the quality of fit and complexity.
+This EM algorithm, designed here for the FME that is constructed upon smoothing of the functional data, can be seen as a direct extension of the vectorized version the ME model.
+While it can hence be expected to provide accurate estimations as in the vector predictors setting, the number of parameters to estimate here in the case of the FME can still be high, for example when a big number of basis functions is used to have more accurate approximation of the functional predictors.
+In that case, it is better to regularize the maximum likelihood estimator in order to establish a compromise between the quality of fit and complexity.